SY33DHAWK/Car-Price-Analysis-/README.md

+# 🚗 Car Price Analysis

-Overview
+## 📌 Project Overview
-This project analyzes car pricing data using statistical modeling and machine learning techniques in R. It explores factors influencing vehicle prices, such as make, model, mileage, condition, and market trends, to build predictive models for valuation.

-Key Components
-Data Sources: Datasets from automotive marketplaces, Kaggle, or scraped APIs (e.g., features like year, engine type, transmission).

-Analysis Pipeline:
+This project focuses on analyzing car prices using statistical and data analysis techniques to identify the key factors that influence vehicle pricing.
+The analysis is performed using **R and RStudio** as part of a university coursework project.

+The goal is to explore how different attributes such as brand, model year, mileage, engine capacity, fuel type, and transmission affect car prices, and to build insights that could assist buyers, sellers, or analysts in decision-making.

+---

+## 🎯 Objectives
+- Perform exploratory data analysis (EDA) on car price datasets
+- Identify significant features influencing car prices
+- Analyze trends and correlations between variables
+- Apply basic statistical models for price prediction

+---

+## 🛠️ Tools & Technologies
+- **R**
+- **RStudio**
+- Libraries such as:
+  - `ggplot2`
+  - `dplyr`
+  - `tidyverse`
+  - `caret` (if applicable)

+---

+## 📊 Methodology
-Exploratory Data Analysis (EDA) with ggplot2 and dplyr.
+1. Data loading and cleaning

-Feature engineering for variables like age, fuel efficiency.

-Predictive modeling (linear regression, random forests, XGBoost).

-Model evaluation and visualization of price predictions.
+2. Feature exploration and visualization

-Tools: RStudio, tidyverse, caret, rmarkdown for reports.

-Setup
-Clone the repo: git clone <repo-url>

-Install dependencies: renv::restore() or run install.packages(c("tidyverse", "caret", "randomForest"))

-Open Car_Price_Analysis.Rproj in RStudio and run main.Rmd.

-Results
-Interactive dashboards (via shiny or plotly) show price trends and model performance.
-Example: A 2020 Honda Civic with 50k miles predicts ~$22k base value.
+3. Correlation and statistical analysis
+4. Model building (regression / predictive analysis)
+5. Interpretation of results

+---

+## 📁 Project Structure